 With the leadership of Feeding America’s first-ever CIO Maryann Byrdak and the support of Slalom, Feeding America is undertaking a multiyear transformation that will position data and technology as a true strategic partner in the fight against hunger and food insecurity.
 At FANO and across the network, Feeding America will be able to leverage its size in new ways, increase collaboration between food banks, improve data sharing, optimize food collection and distribution, learn more about the nature of hunger, and deliver even better services to neighbors.

 For Byrdak’s teams, this effort represents major investments and the ability to say yes more often to member food banks.
 Byrdak says it’s about “opening the door.
 We’re serious about revamping our portfolio.
 We’re serious about building the right solutions that provide the most value, and we’re building a team to sustain them.”

-“If you want to solve hunger, the goal is to do it at a size and scale that can only be achieved and enhanced through technology,” says Alex Zinicola, a delivery leadership director at Slalom Chicago who heads up the Slalom project team.
+“If you want to solve hunger, the goal is to do it at a size and scale that can only be achieved and enhanced through technology,” says Alex Zinicola, a non-profit director at Slalom Chicago who heads up the Slalom project team.
 “The mission of technology is the mission of the business.
 Those two are the same.”